It seemed like a good idea at the time.

 I was calling the turkey hotline to save Thanksgiving dinner.

-I paused to take a breath, waiting for the peels of laughter and devastating news this stranger was certainly about to deliver.
+I paused to take a breath, waiting for the peals of laughter and devastating news this stranger was certainly about to deliver.

 “Oh don’t worry!
 That’s a very common problem,” she clucked instead, no hint of the horror I felt.
 “Did you remove the neck from the cavity before you placed it in the oven?”

-I could feel my mother-in-law’s eyebrow raising on the other side of the locked door.
+I could feel my in-laws breathing on the other side of the locked door.

 And guess what?
 She was right.
-I whispered my profuse thanks, smoothed my apron, and served that turkey dinner with no one the wiser.
+I whispered my profuse thanks, smoothed my apron, righted my wrong, and served that turkey dinner with no one the wiser.

-But now, more than a decade after that anxious phone call when so much of my confidence as a new wife and daughter-in-law was riding on a misbehaving turkey in my tiny oven, I wish I could talk to the woman from the Turkey Talk-Line again.
+But now, more than a decade after that anxious phone call when so much of my confidence as a new wife and daughter-in-law was riding on a misbehaving turkey in my tiny oven, I wish I could talk to the woman from the turkey hotline again.

 We would laugh together at the absurdity of it all, at how I’d panicked over something as trivial as a turkey when my table was filled with so much love, acceptance, and support.